 Scientists hypothesize that altered sleep habits, specifically sleep deprivation, may be a consequence and a marker of neurodegenerative diseases like multiple sclerosis (MS) and rheumatoid arthritis (RA).5,11-12 Fatigue can be a major early finding in individuals with autoimmune disease, and inflammation is often a contributing factor to this impairment.4 However, the association between autoimmune diseases and sleep is complex and multifactorial, making it difficult for researchers to decipher the direct cause.4

 Disease development may be accelerated by sleep deprivation through a variety of mechanisms, including the production of several proinflammatory cytokines, such as IL-6 and IL-17, and the related TH17-cell response.5 Additionally, studies of experimentally sleep-deprived healthy humans showed impaired suppressive activity of CD4 regulatory T cells (Treg), which normally is highest at night and lowest in the morning.
-Writing in Communications Biology 2021, Garbinaro et al. explain that the suppressive function of Treg toward excessive immune response is an important homeostatic mechanism whose impairment is implicated in autoimmune disease pathogenesis.
+Writing in Communications Biology in 2021, Garbinaro et al explain that the suppressive function of Treg toward excessive immune response is an important homeostatic mechanism whose impairment is implicated in autoimmune disease pathogenesis.
 Hence, the authors conclude that sleep deprivation may not be solely a symptom or consequence of autoimmune disease but may directly contribute to its pathogenesis, increasing a patient’s susceptibility to developing an autoimmune disease.5

-Multiple sclerosis (MS), a common chronic inflammatory autoimmune disease of the CNS, is believed to be a consequence of infiltrating T lymphocytes that are reactive to myelin proteins and induce an inflammatory response that destroys the myelin and the axons.
+Multiple sclerosis (MS), a common chronic inflammatory autoimmune disease of the central nervous system, is believed to be a consequence of infiltrating T lymphocytes that are reactive to myelin proteins and induce an inflammatory response that destroys the myelin and the axons.
 The pathology of MS consists of demyelination, axonal loss, inflammation, and gliosis.3 Insomnia occurs in approximately 40% of patients with MS,3 and sleep disturbance in individuals with MS is approximately four times higher than in the general population.13

 MS has also been associated with an increased risk of rapid eye movement (REM) sleep behavior disorder, which is also associated with enhanced levels of inflammatory molecules,4,14 as well as sleep-disordered breathing like obstructive sleep apnea and restless leg syndrome.15,16 Some researchers speculate that since inflammation can induce fatigue, it is plausible that neuroinflammation occurring with disturbed sleep or sleep loss could exacerbate fatigue in individuals with autoimmune disease.4

-Another major driver of sleep or circadian disruption arises from chronic stress resulting from physiological and/or psychological factors17 as the hypothalamic-pituitary-adrenal (HPA) axis is involved in hormonal responses to stress that modulate fatigue.4 Data suggests that individuals with autoimmune diseases have increased stress levels compared to the general population, and some research suggests that stress can modulate brain inflammation in MS.4,17
+Another major driver of sleep or circadian disruption arises from chronic stress resulting from physiological and/or psychological factors,17 as the hypothalamic-pituitary-adrenal (HPA) axis is involved in hormonal responses to stress that modulate fatigue.4 Data suggests that individuals with autoimmune diseases have increased stress levels compared to the general population, and some research suggests that stress can modulate brain inflammation in MS.4,17

 Sleep disturbance also presents challenges for patients with rheumatoid arthritis (RA)—a chronic autoimmune disease characterized by changes in the synovium followed by joint swelling, pain, cartilage and bone destruction, and subsequent systemic inflammation.9,11,18 The immunopathology of RA is characterized by inappropriate production of various cytokines, in particular TNF, among several other immunological abnormalities.1 In a recent study, cellular inflammation was higher in RA patients, compared with matched, healthy controls, and showed a complex time-of-day-dependent association with sleep efficiency and slow-wave-sleep (the deepest form of sleep) amount.
 For example, higher sleep efficiency was associated with lower stimulated monocytic TNF production in the morning, though with higher production when assessed in the evening.
 As stated by the authors, these findings may suggest a feedback loop between sleep parameters and cellular production of pro-inflammatory cytokines.1

-Several other studies have also found that higher RA disease activity is associated with sleep problems, including a Korean study that found decreasing subjective sleep quality as RA disease activity was increasing.9,19 More than half of all RA patients report sleep problems, including difficulty falling asleep, nocturnal awakenings, nonrestorative sleep, and fatigue, at a frequency that is three times higher than that of the general population.11,18,20 However, the directionality of this association is not clear.18
+Several other studies have also found that higher RA disease activity is associated with sleep problems, including a Korean study that found decreasing subjective sleep quality as RA disease activity was increasing.9,19 More than half of all RA patients report sleep problems, including difficulty falling asleep, nocturnal awakenings, nonrestorative sleep, and fatigue, at a frequency that is up to three times higher than that of the general population.11,18,20,21 However, the directionality of this association is not clear.18

 Many sleep issues experienced in patients with RA may stem from pain,9 and some studies suggest that impaired sleep in RA is mainly secondary to joint pain, disease activity, and altered mood.11 Interestingly, pain has also been found to predict sleep disturbance over time, even without sleep issues affecting pain.9 Chronic pain and associated sleep issues are also a risk for developing depressive symptoms in patients with RA, which may in turn have an additional influence as depression may be a predictive factor for poor quality sleep.9 In a 2021 study of female patients with a previous diagnosis of RA, poor sleep was associated with a greater frequency and severity of depressive symptoms.11 These are important findings, though the exact mechanisms of RA disease activity and sleep issues are not known.